NYPL/engineering-general/standards/postmortems.md

 Post-mortems are *blameless*.
 We're all human and make mistakes.
 At NYPL we want to encourage an [engineering culture](../culture/values.md#not-shaming-or-blaming) of experimentation, learning, continuous improvement, and making room for mistakes.
 We celebrate our post-mortems.

-Completed post-mortems SHOULD be saved in the [post-mortems](../post-mortems) directory for a historical record and shared with relevant parties.
+Completed post-mortems SHOULD be saved in Confluence, under the space for your project.
+This is a directory for a historical record and shared with relevant parties.

 ### More learning about post-mortems ###